1. Home

 2. The Select Survey Points File dialog box will be displayed.
 Now, from the folder containing the supported survey points file, select the desired file type and then click the [Open] button.

-The following sections describe the Add Survey Points command and how to interact with the above dialog box.
+The following sections describe how to use the Add Survey Points command and interact with the above dialog box.

 Point Layer Details